marktmiller/atari-8-bit-projects/L'Ordinateur-Individuel/Readme.md

 When you run this conversion tool, it asks you for the name of your assembly listing file, and the name of the text file you want the Basic code it generates sent to.
 (You will ENTER the file it produces into your Basic program.)
 It prints out its generated REM statements while it writes them to the output file.

+I have only tested this tool with Mac/65-generated assembly listings.
+I assume it will work with Atari Assembler listings, as well.